-Animal Management: Foundation Degree
+Animal Welfare and Management: Open University Foundation Degree

 Nescot is one of the very few colleges within travelling distance of London to offer a University-Level course in Animal Management.
 Animal and land-based careers are enjoying unprecedented growth in the UK and people are actively being sought to fill skills shortages.

 The college has devoted more than half of its campus to a modern City Farm and Nescot is now using its years of experience working within the land-based industry to offer University-Level courses delivered by highly-qualified and experienced industry specialists.

 This curriculum area has a dynamic, dedicated, enthusiastic team of lecturers who are highly respected by our students.
 Our members of staff are all qualified teachers who have both vocational and academic experience and they are qualified to degree or Masters Level.
 They also have extensive practical work experience within the industry, both national and international, and they use this to provide students with industry-appropriate knowledge and skills.

 Zoë Brown – Head of Animal Studies

 Zoë has taught at Nescot for over 30 years and previously at Brinsbury Agricultural College and holds both Assessor and Verifier Awards.
 She is registered as a Veterinary Nurse with the Royal College of Veterinary Surgeons (RCVS) and holds qualifications is Large Animal and Equine Nursing.
 She has a BSc (Hons) Degree in Applied Human Physiology as well as a Post Graduate Certificate in Education (PGCE) and a M(Ed) Degree in Professional Studies in Education.